 La Leche League Oxfordshire.
-Virtual support group meetings, antenatal sessions, 1:1 support by phone, email, video call, Facebook and more, from trained volunteer breastfeeding counsellors.
+In person and virtual support group meetings, antenatal sessions, 1:1 support by phone, email, video call, Facebook and more, from trained volunteer breastfeeding counsellors.

 * If your baby needs an oral assessment for potential tongue-tie, either of these services can help.
 Alternatively, you could contact a private tongue-tie practitioner: The Association of Tongue-Tie Practitioners to assess and, if necessary, treat your baby.